Postnuptial Agreement Protecting Your Family's Interests for Over a Decade Get a Free Case Evaluation

 Is a postnuptial agreement automatically enforceable in court?

 No, a postnuptial agreement is only enforceable in Colorado courts if it meets specific legal standards.
 Both spouses must fully disclose all assets and debts, voluntarily agree to the terms, and the agreement itself must be fair.
-Consulting a postnuptial agreement attorney Denver clients trust can help ensure your document is valid and reliable.
+Consulting a postnuptial agreement attorney Denver families can rely on can help ensure your document is as valid and reliable as possible.

 Can a postnuptial agreement protect a spouse's retirement savings?